March 28, 2019

 - All contestants must be present.

-- Trade fair, main event (pitch presentations) and reception are open to the community.
+- Trade fair, The Big Pitch and reception are open to the community.

 Trade Fair Presentation